About the AEF

 AEF aims and objectives:

-- to provide relevant advice and information to assist its members;
+- to provide advice, analysis and information

 Who we are